Iceland Scenic Trails Hiking Tour

 Day 02: Arrive Reykjavik

 Upon arrival, transfer to Reykjavik.
 Check in to your four-star hotel.
-Today the afternoon is free for exploring Reykjavik on your own.
+Today the afternoon and evening are free for exploring Reykjavik on your own.

 Radisson BLU Saga Hotel